marcboudreau/gecho/README.md

 is output its environment variables and the command line arguments it was given in a JSON representation.

-By using **gecho**, instead of another binary, a test can be constructed that runs the launch script and validates that the correct arguments and environment variables were set.
-This is especially useful when the launch script has multiple conditional branches, or the target binary is cumbersome to launch.
+By using **gecho**, instead of your regular binary, you can easily test that the launch script sets up the correct environment variables and command line arguments.This is especially useful when the launch script has multiple conditional branches, or the target binary is cumbersome to launch.

 ## Usage